 Nuytsia is an open access journal in which papers are made freely available.
 There are no page charges.
 We will make paper copies of each volume available for purchase at the end of each calendar year.

-Manuscripts are to be submitted electronically in Microsoft Word format to the Managing Editor.
-To expedite the publication process authors must apply the Nuytsia styles template or the short communication template prior to manuscript submission.
-Instructions have been provided for those unfamiliar with applying styles.
 Figures must be provided in a format suitable for emailing out to review (i.e. at a suitable resolution and either embedded at the end of the Word file, or provided as a single PDF file).

 Authors are also required to offer the names of two potential reviewers and provide their email addresses.
 In the spirit of reciprocity, submitting authors will be approached to review papers for Nuytsia.